Ersanio/snes-assembly-book/docs/math/logic.md

 In short, whenever there's a 0 in A or in the AND value's bit, the resulting bit is also 0.

 ## ORA
-ORA is an opcode which affects the accumulator by applying a logical ORA on all bits.
+ORA is an opcode which affects the accumulator by applying a logical OR on all bits.

 |Opcode|Full name|Explanation|
 |-|-|-|